bekk/bekk-christmas/post/thecloud/how-to-share-data-in-the-iot-era.md

 calendar: thecloud
 post_year: 2020
 post_day: 19
-title: Rethinking data sharing in the IoT era
+title: Rethinking data sharing in the next decade
 ingress: Data is today [recognized](https://www.economist.com/leaders/2017/05/06/the-worlds-most-valuable-resource-is-no-longer-oil-but-data) as the single most important resource to contribute to economic growth in the